TOKU-Systems/latest-readings/README.md

 ## Run the example

-*To run this example, use the following on the command line*
+To run this example, use the following on the command line

 ```sh
 python latest_readings.py
 ```

-*Use python3 instead on Mac and Linux*